elldritch/haskell-for-working-programmers/README.md

 # Haskell for Working Programmers

-_Haskell for Working Programmers_ is a guide for professional programmers to pick up Haskell.
-Most Haskell learning materials out there swing too hard in an experience direction: they either assume an academic computer science background, or start from complete basics.
+_Haskell for Working Programmers_ is a guide for professional programmers for picking up Haskell.
+Most Haskell learning materials swing too hard in either direction re: experience: they assume either an academic computer science background, or clean start from complete basics.

 This guide is intended for folks working a working, professional knowledge of an existing popular programming language.
-We’ll skim through common concepts shared with other languages (e.g. "what is a string?"), and learn how to write Haskell effectively by comparing, contrasting, and drawing analogies to other more common languages.
+We’ll skim through common concepts shared with other languages (e.g. "what is a string?"), and learn Haskell-specific concepts by comparing, contrasting, and drawing analogies to other more common languages.

 We’ll start by getting your machine set up to build Haskell programs.
 Then, we’ll compile a program end-to-end and get a "Hello, World" program working.
 Afterwards, we’ll run through a crash course of Haskell programming concepts.
 Finally, we’ll put those concepts into practice by building some non-trivial real-world programs.